-Notes: Assume information applies to entire 509th Parachute Infantry Battalion unless specific companies are identified.
+Notes: Assume information applies to entire 509th Infantry unless specific companies and/or battalions are identified.
 This timeline is incomplete.

 14 Mar 1941 - Constituted in the Army of the United States as the 504th Parachute Battalion

 05 Oct 1941 - Activated as 504th Parachute Battalion, Fort Benning, GA

 05 Oct 1941 - 504th PB attached to the Provisional Parachute Group, Fort Benning, GA

 17 Nov 1941 - 504th PB begins parachute training at The Parachute School as Class #9 at Fort Benning, GA

 06 Dec 1941 - Captain Edson Raff is assigned to the 504th PB as Executive Officer